online sales coaching

 2. Dedicate coaching time with sales team members to improve your sales process.
 Often times salespeople understand the process but they find it difficult to take prospects through the sales process.

-3. Techniques coaching is a common way to help improve specific techniques such as onjection handling, or controlling thee sales conversation.
+3. Techniques coaching is a common way to help improve specific techniques such as objection handling, or controlling thee sales conversation.

 4. You should also consider using video to record some of your coaching, so the coachee can see for themselves the improvements they are making.